“Who has ever heard of such things?

 than she gives birth to her children.” — Isaiah 66:8

-Friends, as we celebrate Israel’s independence today, let us open our eyes and see the miracle of it all.
+Friends, as we celebrate Israel’s 70th birthday this year, let us open our eyes and see the miracle of it all.
 Let us praise God for all that He has done and recommit ourselves to doing our part in bringing about the complete fulfillment of every biblical prophecy and every one of God’s promises.